Opposition to the American Civil War

 Opposition to the American Civil War, which lasted from 1861 to 1865, was widespread.
-Although there had been many attempts at compromise prior to the outbreak of war, there were those who felt it could still be ended peacefully or did not believe it should have occurred in the first place.
-Opposition took the form of both those in the North who believed the South had the right to be independent and those in the South who wanted neither war nor a Union advance into the newly declared Confederate States of America.
+Although there had been many attempts at compromise prior to the outbreak of war, after it began, some felt it could be ended peacefully or did not believe it should have occurred in the first place.
+Opposition came from both those in the North who believed the South had the right to be independent and those in the South who wanted neither war nor a Union advance into the newly declared Confederate States of America.

 Northern opposition

 The main opposition came from Copperheads (also known as "Peace Democrats"), the most well-known of which were Southern sympathizers in the Midwest, but the movement included a large proportion of the Democrats in the North who opposed the war for a variety of reasons.
 Irish Catholics after 1862 opposed the war, and rioted in the New York Draft Riots of 1863.
 The Democratic Party was deeply split.
 In 1861, most Democrats supported the war, but with the growth of the Copperhead movement, the party increasingly split down the middle.
 It nominated George McClellan – a War Democrat, for President in 1864, but imposed on him an anti-war platform and a Copperhead running mate in George H. Pendleton.
-In terms of Congress, the opposition was nearly powerless—and indeed in most states.
+In Congress, the opposition was nearly powerless, as it was in most states.
 In Indiana and Illinois, pro-war governors circumvented anti-war legislatures elected in 1862.
-For 30 years after the war, the Democrats carried the burden of having opposed the martyred Lincoln, the salvation of the Union and the destruction of slavery.
+For 30 years after the war, the Democrats carried the burden of having opposed the martyred Lincoln, the salvation of the Union, and the destruction of slavery.